giacomolemoli/starter-hugo-academic/content/publication/earthquake/index.md

 ---
-title: Can Natural Disasters Have Long-lasting Consequences?
-Evidence from a Massive Earthquake in Early Modern Sicily
+title: Political Consequences of Natural Disasters: Evidence from a Massive Earthquake in Early Modern History
 publication_types:
   - "3"
 authors: